geofflamrock/stack/README.md

 # stack

-A tool to help manage multiple Git branches that stack on top of each other.
+A tool to help manage multiple Git branches and pull requests that stack on top of each other.

 ## What is this thing?